 EDITOR’S CHOICE

-Operating system: Cloud-based or available for install on Windows and Windows Server
+OS: Cloud-Based, On-premises software available for Windows and Windows Server

 Acunetix is a vulnerability scanner that includes a module called AcuSensor that implements IAST.
 The service also includes DAST processes and static code scanning to provide SAST.
 AcuSensor combs through code written in JavaScript, PHP, and .NET framework.